-Special Tools - Oil Pressure Gauge, 5 kg/cm: 57001-125 Oil Pressure Gauge Adapter, PT 1/8: 57001 -1033
+Special Tools - Oil Pressure Gauge, 5 kgf/cm2: 57001-125 Oil Pressure Gauge Adapter, PT 1/8: 57001 -1033

-- Run the engine at the specified speed, and read the oil pressure gauge. - ★If the oil pressure is much lower than the standard, check the oil pump, oil pressure relief valve, and/or crankshaft bearing wear and con-rod big end bearing insert wear immediately. - ★If the reading is much higher than the standard, check the oil screen first, and the oil passages for dirt or clogging.
+- Start the engine and warm up the engine. - Run the engine at the specified speed, and read the oil pressure gauge. - ★If the oil pressure is much lower than the standard, check the oil pump, oil pressure relief valve, and/or crankshaft bearing wear and con-rod big end bearing insert wear immediately. - ★ If the reading is much higher than the standard, check the oil screen first, and the oil passages for dirt or clogging.
 Also, replace the oil filter.